leomaurodesenv/smm-data-mining/README.md

 # SMM Data Mining

-This project aim knowledge discovery on the Super Mario Maker (SMM) game.
+This project aims to knowledge discovery on the Super Mario Maker (SMM) game.
 Here we present a series of tools and experiments performed in SMM data.

 ---